Step-by-step guide to exporting fish and fish products

 This can be completed by:

-- agents on the exporters behalf, if the exporter’s details are registered in EXDOC
+- agents for the exporter, if the exporter’s details are already registered in EXDOC

 After an RFP is approved, you will be issued with:

 - an export permit, required for all shipments leaving Australia